 Furthermore, you force the dirt and germs on your hands and fingers into your open wounds which will cause infection and scars.

-It is important that you use methods to prevent scratching, such as cooling clothes and extra moisturizer.
+It is important that you use methods to prevent scratchings, such as cooling clothes and extra moisturizer.

-When treating eczema in children it becomes even more important to prevent scratching because children do not understand the long term implications of scars and cannot use restraint.
+When treating eczema in children it becomes even more important to prevent scratching because children do not understand the long-term implications of scars and cannot use restraints.

 Reducing Existing Scars